The complaints process

 The CAC makes a decision

-- Decide to take no further action on the complaint; or
+- decide to take no further action on the complaint

-- Make a finding of unsatisfactory conduct against you; or
+- make a finding of unsatisfactory conduct against you

 If the CAC makes a finding of unsatisfactory conduct